memgraph/memgraph-platform/README.md

 update from Mage or Memgraph Lab, or updates on Memgraph Platform itself.

-In other words if we have `memgraph-platform:2.2.0`, it means it contains Memgraph 2.2 version and compatible versions of Mage and Memgraph Lab.
+In other words if we have `memgraph-platform:2.2.0`, it means it contains Memgraph 2.2 version and compatible versions of MAGE and Memgraph Lab.

 ### :whale: Docker build